 Frequently Asked Questions

-A: Most new cars come with some sort of crime-deterring tech.
-You should do some online research on your car and find out exactly what type of devices it has.
-Smart key fobs and alarms are devices that’ll likely come with buying a new car.
+Most new vehicles come with some sort of anti-theft device.
+You should do some online research on yours and find out exactly what type it has.
+Smart key fobs and alarms likely come with buying a new car.
 These alone may reduce your premium.

-Older vehicles have fewer security and anti-theft systems than newer cars.
-The older the car, the less likely it is to have the kind of security system that can lock you down a discount.
-Keep in mind when shopping for a used car that you may need to install your own after-market devices if security is important to you.
+Older vehicles have fewer security systems than newer ones.
+The older it is, the less likely it is to have the kind of modern technology that can lock you down an anti-theft insurance discount.
+Keep in mind when shopping for a used car that you can install your own after-market system to qualify for this reward.

-Q: How do I know if my car has an anti-theft device?
+How do I know if my car has a qualifying anti-theft device?

-A: Insurance companies accept a wide range of anti-theft equipment for this discount.
-Your car likely has them already, too.
-Audible alarms are a very common feature in most cars that most insurers should accept.
-Your vehicle might have other devices as well.
-Be sure to ask your agent or insurance provider about your specific car make and model.
+Insurance companies accept a wide range of anti-theft devices making it likely your car has at least one.
+Audible alarms are a very common feature that most insurers should accept.
+Your vehicle might have another as well.
+Be sure to ask your agent or provider about your specific make and model.

-A: Which devices qualify depends heavily on several factors.
+Which equipment qualifies depends heavily on several factors.
 For starters, some insurance companies require OEM factory-installed anti-theft devices.
-Not all do, as some will accept after-market equipment.
-The best of these will track a stolen car with GPS or disable it.
-But steering wheel locks, brake locks, and car alarms qualify, too.
-There are too many to list here, so check with your agent if unsure.
+Not all do, as some will accept after-market alarms.
+The best of these will track a stolen vehicle with GPS or disable it.
+But steering column locks, wheel locks, brake locks, and car alarms qualify, too.
+There are too many to list here, so check with your agent if you’re unsure.